 Benefits of a pack n play

 Some Pack n’ plays come with a detachable bassinet and a changing table that clip to the top rail.
 In this way, when you buy a play yard, you can use it right from the day you bring your newborn home.
 And continue using the changing table as an alternate place to do your diaper changes.

 The bottom line is that a pack n play is a safe and controlled environment to put you baby.
 The sides are high enough so a young child can’t climb out of it.
 It’s a safe space for your baby to sleep and it’s also safe space for him to play when you are otherwise occupied.

 A play yard is portable.
-This means your baby can sleep in a familiar environment even when you go to visit grandma or away for the weekend.
+This means your baby can sleep in a familiar environment even when you go to visit grandma or away for the weekend on vacation.
 Some parents even use the pack n play in their bedroom for the first 6 months and then move it to the baby’s room.

 When shopping for one, look out for a pack n play that is lightweight and easy to assemble.
 Some makes can be a bit heavy and bulky.

 Are pack n plays safe for sleep?

 The short answer is, yes.
-Keep in mind that there are two different places you could technically put your baby to sleep in; the newborn napper (bassinet) or the main pack n play area.
+Keep in mind that there are two different places you could technically put your baby to sleep for daytime naps or night sleep in; the newborn napper (bassinet) or the main pack n play area.
 We will address both cases in the next sections.

 There are however some caveats to remember when it comes to general play yard sleep safety.

 In accordance with the safe sleep guidelines provided by the American Academy of Pediatrics (AAP), parents must make sure that the mattress their baby will be sleeping on is firm.
 It has been found that soft or loose bedding is not safe for babies.